cgbosse/Udacity-Proj05-Travel_App/README.md

 2. Understanding that I had to use the right node.js and npm versions.
 3. Understanding that I had to downgrade the different package versions of plugins and loaders and not just install the latest versions which are installed by default.
 4. Realizing that we did not have to follow exactly the boiler plate api fetch template from MeaningCloud.
-5. Learning to do testing.
+5. Learning to do basic testing.
-6. Incorporating new features.
+6. Incorporating new features, like creating a database and consult, update and deleting from it.